Yield Curve Slope Signal

 Regime Context:

-- The current Flat/Neutral regime has been persistent since August 2024 (1).
+- The current Flat/Neutral regime is persistent, having been entered in late 2024 (1).

 Model Limitations: